- RECOMMENDED WEBSITES FOR COLLEGE EXPLORATION

 • Start saving

-• Encourage child to take college prep classes
+• Encourage your student to take college prep classes

 • Share information with student